Yejashi/obsidianNotes/Research/LLVM/IR Comparison/Metrics To Collect.md

     - `load`, `store`, `atomic`
     - Particularly important for your spill analysis
 10. **Call instruction count**
 	- Especially **indirect calls** (function pointers, lambdas)
 	- RAJA abstractions sometimes leave residue here

-👉 **Why this matters:**
-When RAJA performs worse, you often see **higher instruction density + higher memory ops**, even when “doing the same math”.

----

 ## C. Loop Optimization Sensitivity (🔥 High Value for You)

-_(“How likely is this function to be aggressively transformed?”)_

 11. **Number of loop-invariant instructions**
 	- Count values that dominate all loop exits and are used inside loops
 	- Directly correlates with LICM opportunities
 12. **Number of loops with constant trip counts**
 - Via `ScalarEvolution`

 - These loops are unroll magnets